Celytic/Wine-Game-Compatibilities/Game-list.md

 # Note about this list
 This isn't meant to be a replacement for ProtonDB or any site that measures performance under specific games.
 This is meant solely to show my experiences on getting a game working.
 I will update this list as I either experiment more, or try different games out.

+# Project Project Dxxx
+This is a Project Diva sim, for those who don't know.
+You will get a "failed to load video" error when selecting a song, which in turn, prevents you from playing any song.
+Game isn't working on any version of Wine because of this error, and unfortunately, I'm not aware of any fixes at the time of writing this.

 # Pandemic Love
 This is the only VN on this list, since I ended up playing it on stream.
 Works right out of the box with Proton, no issues.